pablo-crotti/intuit-risks/README.md

 -   Simplify and optimize the user interface to ensure quick adoption and high user satisfaction.
 -   Lay the groundwork for future features, such as generating emergency plans and risk response strategies.

+## Features

+-   **User registration :** Simple and quick registration process.
+-   **Organization configuration :** Easy setup for user organization details.
+-   **Risk selection :** Ability to select and prioritize relevant risks.
+-   **Follow risk evolution :** Track the evolution of identified risks over time.
+-   **Response strategies :** Create and manage response strategies for various risks.
+-   **Emergency plans :** Set up and maintain comprehensive emergency plans.
+-   **User interface :** Optimized for ease of use and quick adoption.
+-   **Future expansion :** Foundation for additional features like automated risk assessments.

 ## Installation

 To get started with the IntuitRisks project, follow these steps to set up the development environment and run the application locally: